vintasoftware/django-role-permissions/README.md

 [http://django-role-permissions.readthedocs.org/](http://django-role-permissions.readthedocs.org/)

-If you are still using an 1.x version the old documentation is at:
+If you are still using the 1.x version the old documentation is at:

 [http://django-role-permissions.readthedocs.io/en/1.x/](http://django-role-permissions.readthedocs.io/en/1.x/)

 ## Version 1.x support

 No new features will be added to version 1.x, neither is it going to be officially supported.
-However, there's a [1.x](https://github.com/vintasoftware/django-role-permissions/tree/1.x) branch.
+However, there's still a [1.x](https://github.com/vintasoftware/django-role-permissions/tree/1.x) branch.
 PRs and bug fixes are welcome there and we may push new versions to PyPI.

 ## 2.x release notes